 Expand your controlling idea by providing details about your storyline, location, and talent.
 Think of this document as your film’s business plan.
 If you are looking for buy-in from an investor, include a brief paragraph about yourself and your previous experience.

 Here’s where it’s time to become an expert on your chosen topic.
-Your research is often where you’ll find nuggets of gold.
+Your research is often where you’ll find nuggets of gold and hidden gems.
 This is the stage where you’ll find places to shoot, gather historical footage to use if you need it, and find people to interview.
 You’ll probably have a good idea at this stage who you want to talk to, so look for a main character to base your story around.
 Bear in mind that including more than eight or nine characters will be difficult for the audience to follow.

 You’ll be able to start sketching out your storylines at this stage, but don’t be surprised if you need to cut or alter them later.
 Keep returning to your controlling idea.
 If your research doesn’t align with your controlling idea, you either need to discard it or change the idea.
 Doing that now will save you a lot of headaches later on.